Prickly Lettuce

 PricklyLettuce

-Growing thick and upright in diverse places such as sidewalk cracks to the woods, Prickly Lettuce is a fine salad green, though still somewhat bitter.
+Growing thick and upright in diverse places such as sidewalk cracks to the woods, young prickly lettuce leaves is a fine salad green when used in moderation, though still somewhat bitter.
 The spines of this plant are fairly soft and edible raw when the leaves are young.
 As the plant matures it increases in bitterness, becoming inedible by the time it produces flowers.
-The white, milky sap contains a small amount of the opiate-type chemical lactucarium, however recent studies have shown this chemical has little to no actual effect on people.
+The white, milky sap contains a small amount of the narcotic chemical lactucarium, which has sedative and pain-relieving powers.

 I find the young, unopened flower buds to be a good, raw nibble.
 These unopened flower buds lack a lot of the bitterness found in other members of this family.
 The youngest leaves are a good addition to salads but they need to be "diluted" with less bitter greens.